betcode-org/betfair/docs/streaming.md

 When used in production it is recommended not to start the stream in a new thread and forgot about it, it will break, errors need to be caught.

-Please see the examples; 'examplestreamingerrhandling.py'
+Please see the example [examplestreamingerrhandling.py](https://github.com/liampauling/betfair/blob/master/examples/examplestreamingerrhandling.py)

 ### Listener